 The potato (Solanum tuberosum) belongs to the Solanaceae family, the same botanical family of tomatoes and eggplants.
 This annual herbaceous crop is native to South America and originates from Peru, Chile, and Bolivia.
 The potato began to spread in the old continent after the expeditions of Christopher Columbus and in Italy began to be cultivated around 1600.

-Potatoes are very rich food from a nutritional point of view since they belong to the carbohydrate family, contain phosphorus and potassium and are very digestible.
+Potatoes are a very rich food from a nutritional point of view since they belong to the carbohydrate family, contain phosphorus and potassium, and are very digestible.
 Growing them in pots, in the garden in the garden or on the balcony is simple by following a few simple rules.

 HOW TO GROW POTATOES IN POT